Adding SMB Shares

-To make SMB share available on the network, go to System Settings > Services and click the toggle to running for SMB.
+To make SMB share available on the network, go to System Settings > Services and click the toggle for SMB.
 Set Start Automatically if you want the service to activate when TrueNAS boots.

 Configure the SMB service by clicking edit.
-Unless you need a specific setting or are configuring a unique network environment, we recommend the default settings.
+Unless you need a specific setting or are configuring a unique network environment, we recommend using the default settings.

-The instructions in this section cover mounting the SMB share on system with the following operating systems.
+The instructions in this section cover mounting the SMB share on a system with the following operating systems.

 Verify that your Linux distribution has the required CIFS packages installed.